andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 We are currently working on PatterFly 4, a major release that will include design and code improvements.
 The two main design changes that we are introducing are around typography and spaces, including a much necessary [font size base bump](https://medium.com/attack-the-front/your-body-text-is-too-small-5e02d36dc902#.o9y3t6r40) to 14px and moving our font family from [Open
 Sans](https://fonts.google.com/specimen/Open+Sans) to [Overpass](http://overpassfont.org/).

-You can read all about these typography revisions on [Kyle Bakers](https://github.com/orgs/patternfly/people/kybaker) [article on the PatternFly blog](#).
+You can read all about these typography revisions on [Kyle Bakers](https://github.com/orgs/patternfly/people/kybaker) [article on the PatterFly blog](#).

 ## Spacing, Rhythm and Flow